anupamsobti/jekyll-now/_pages/shaadi.md

 permalink: /shaadi/
 ---

-Welcome to the Shaadi ceremony of Anupam and Shreya!
+# Welcome to the Shaadi ceremony of Anupam and Shreya!

+## 6th July 2021
 ![Pictah](../images/cartoon-couple.jpg)

-Link for the live stream will appear here.
+## Link for the live stream will appear here.